Navigating Office Culture Like a Boss

 SCENARIO 10: DURING MEETINGS

 Likable: You make small talk because you understand the power of human connection.
-You only speak if you can add value because you know that your worth is not defined by every single meeting “performance”.
+You speak only if you can add value because you know that your worth is not defined by every meeting's “performance.”

-Door Mat: You only speak up when called on or when you have the chance to praise someone else.
+Door Mat: You only speak up when called on or when you can praise someone else.
 You avoid making your case or advocating for your position in case someone may disagree.

-Tyrant: You avoid small talk at the start but then talk as much as you can during the meeting.
-Your presence must be known and your intelligence felt!
+Tyrant: You avoid small talk at the start but then talk as much as possible during the meeting.
+Your presence must be known, and your intelligence must be felt!

 I’ll end this likability study with these questions: Would you want to work with or for you?
-Would you hire you?
+Would you hire yourself?
 Would you want to manage you?
 Pause.
 Dig deep before you answer.
-If the answer to any of this is no, adjust accordingly.
+If the answer to any of these is no, adjust accordingly.

 Previous